DeskDevilLabs/DeskDevilLabs/README.md

 - 👋 Hi, I’m @theoneGHOST47
-- 👀 I’m interested in everything.
+- 👀 I’m interested in every type of tech and the systems related to them.
-- 🌱 I’m currently learning something.
-- ⚡ Fun fact: Want to learn everything.

 <!---
 theoneGHOST47/theoneGHOST47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.